narayanswa30663/MUN_Speechmaker/readme.txt

 Enjoy!

 Important note: This file is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, and as such, it cannot be distributed without our prior consent.
 Read the LICENSE.md file for more details.

+Program created by Raghav and Kabir.

+If for some reason you encounter any problems with the software, contact either one of us, or raise an 'issue' under the global 'issues' tab.